MaxGruebmeyer/info1-sweeper/README.md

 - Add unit tests with gtest (googletest) - Needs C++ Compiler?
 If so -> Dependencies

 ### Features
+- Make minesweeper field non-quadratic
+- Allow configuration of field size via cmd args but limit it to 80x24 characters (and therefore a smaller or equal field?) -> Do we need additional chars, e.g. like in chess?
+Then the board would have to be smaller still!
 - First field clicked should never return an explosive(?)
 - Additional features as specified in the exercise